toss/es-toolkit/docs/zh_hans/reference/string/constantCase.md

 Converts a string to constant case.

-Constant case is a naming convention where each word is written in uppercase letters and separated by an underscore (\_).
-Such as `CONSTANT_CASE`.
+Constant case is a naming convention where each word is written in uppercase letters and separated by an underscore (`_`).
+For example, `CONSTANT_CASE`.

 ## Signature